 SoFi deals in installment loans.
-In other words, you are given the full loan upfront, and repay the interest and principal on a set schedule.
+In other words, you are given the full loan upfront, and you repay the interest and principal on a set schedule.

 Compared to its competitors, SoFi’s personal loans tend to be much more flexible — the borrowing amounts are larger, term lengths are longer, the interest rates and fees are lower, and SoFi is often willing to work out a deferment or an alternative payment schedule if you run into trouble paying.
 In fact, SoFi advertises the friendliness of its personal loans on its homepage: “No origination fees.
 No pre-payment fees.
 No late fees.”

 However, this flexibility comes at a cost.
 Like most personal loans, you must be financially stable, have an acceptable debt-to-income ratio, and have a history of making payments on time to qualify.

 Furthermore, SoFi’s loans are not fast.
 While other lenders try to issue loans as quickly as possible, SoFi takes its time; after approval, funds can take up to 30 days to be disbursed, and the sometimes-lengthy application can make the wait time even longer.

 That said, if you do qualify and you have the time and patience to apply, SoFi can be an excellent source of financing.